-The Commercial List judges are Judge McGill SC, Judge Andrews SC, Judge Dorney QC and Judge Bowskill QC.
+The Commercial List judges are Judge McGill SC, Judge Andrews SC, Judge Dorney QC (until retirement), Judge Jones, Judge Kefford and Judge Porter QC.

 Applications court

 The Uniform Civil Procedure Rules provide for a proceeding to be commenced in some circumstances by an application, and also provide for an application to be made to the court in the course of a proceeding that will ultimately be dealt with fully at a trial or hearing.